NateEag/useful-programs/readme.md

   * GhostText (hook up your editor to Chrome textareas and see changes as you type)
   * New tab URL (redirect new tabs to a given URL [so vimium works on new tab])
   * StayFocusd (ration time on timewaster domains)
+  * chrome-pass for hooking Chrome up to the 'pass' CLI password manager

+Chrome also has some awesome built-in features, many of which can be discovered by loading its list of internal URLS in a Chrome tab: chrome://chrome-urls/

+If you frequently use a URL with variable data somewhere in it, try setting it up as a custom search engine at the chrome://settings/searchEngines URL.
+Once you have, type your keyword, press tab, then enter the variable data.
+I think of these as 'templated bookmarks'.

 crankd (part of https://github.com/nigelkersten/pymacadmin) is a great way to